 Why would anyone want a Canon EOS 1D C?
 After all, who is the Canon 1D C for anyway?
 It would be great if we had the ability to shoot video full time and be able to get really good still images.

-You can grab small stills from 1080 video.
+You can grab small stills from 1080p video.
 You could publish on the web, but they're not good enough for large prints.
 If you want quality printable stills from video you really need to start with 4k (4096 horizontal pixels).
 Here's a video worth watching on why it might be the right time to buy one now.

 A second bonus is that the EOS 1D C take all of your Canon EF Lenses.

 Who is the Canon 1D C for?
 You, if you want to be able to shoot eye-catching stills, dazzling video, AND grab still images from your video.
 Here's a written post with some very different thoughts on purchasing a 1D-C now.